sakshamsingh01/Pygeclip/README.md

 <h2>Description</h2>
 Pageclip provides seamless integeration for static html forms.
-The data is easily collected and managed on the Pageclip serve.
+The data is easily collected and managed on the Pageclip server.
 They also provide a REST API for retrieval of the data in JSON and CSV format.

 **The Problem?**
-They don't have a proper documentation for using the API with Python.
+They don't have a proper documentation for **using the API with Python**.
 I faced a lot of issues in beginning and finally got it to work.
 So I made a simple package which you can use to retrieve the data from their API easily.